 And look out barnyard if they are bored.
-For no apparent reason, they get it in their minds to run about with total mischief on their faces, kicking up their heels, enticing others to misbehave, creating havoc.
+For no apparent reason, they take it in their minds to run about with total mischief on their faces, kicking up their heels, enticing others to misbehave, and creating general havoc.
+Each has her own distinct personality.
 Our viewers love them.
-Everyone loves them, and they know it.
+Everyone loves them-and they know it.

 Naturally, the DIVAS don't just stay home hoping for fans and adventure to come their way.
 They are women who get out and about.
-Happy to go grocery shopping, where they cause a stir with other shoppers, visiting local farm and ranch supply stores to help them advertise, dropping valentines and letters off at the post office, or parading around Lolo to help get out the vote, you can count on these ladies to do their parts.
+Happy to go grocery shopping where they cause a stir with other shoppers, to visit local farm-and-ranch supply stores to help them advertise, to drop valentines and letters off at the post office, or to parade around Lolo to help get out the vote.
+You can count on these ladies to do their parts like they are here with Brookdale seniors.

 Holidays are their favorite, of course.
-Halloween and Christmas top that list for them.
-Carrying candy in the pots attached to their sawbuck saddles to hand out to children, the DIVAS spend days before Dunrovin Ranch's annual Halloween party getting their costumes in order.
-Local businesses vie for their celebrity appearances during the Christmas holiday, when they also strut their stuff during Missoula's Parade of Lights.
+Halloween and Christmas top their list.
+They love to carry candy in the pots attached to their sawbuck saddles to hand out to children and spend days before Dunrovin Ranch's annual Halloween Party getting their costumes in order.
+Local businesses vie for their celebrity appearances during the Christmas holiday, when they also strut their stuff at Missoula's Parade of Liahts.